(800 - 1400 C.E.)

 This time period spawned many new terms for musical styles because of the diversity of music that was being written.
 Some common examples are atonality, expressionism (seen in Schoenberg's early music), neo-Romanticism , and neo-Classicism .

 As was true in the Romantic era, nationalism was still an important musical device used during the first half of the 20th century.
 Composers utilized folk songs to enriched their music.
-Examples can be seen in the music of Raplh Vaughan Williams (England), Bela Bartok (Hungary), Heitor Villa Lobos (Brazil) and Aaron Copland (USA).
-Jazz and popular musical styles influenced composers from both the United States and Europe.
+Examples can be seen in the music of Raplh Vaughan Williams (

 In 20th century musical styles traditional forms and structures were broken up and recreated or composed using non-Western musical techniques and abstract ideas.
 Technology also became an extremely important factor in the music making during this time period.
 Composers have been known to use recording tape as a compositional tool.
 Electronically created sounds are used in combination with other electronic sounds or played together with traditional music instruments.
 Most recently, the use of computer technology has affected the world of music making.
 Some ways in which computers currently alter the face of the music world are by manipulating the performance of instruments in real time.